Telangana High Court: Construction of Annexe

 By 1970, the institution of cases of the High Court has gone up to 35,000 as against 20,000 in 1958.
 The number of judges increased from 14 to 32.
-To provide additional accommodation for Judges, Staff and Advocates and Law Officers, the third building was proposed and the work was completed in 1976.
-The Law Officers strength was increased from 8 to 18 by 1980 and the institution of cases had gone up to 55,593 cases.
-In 1979 a plan was drawn for the four-storey Annexe building and due to lack of funds that could not be taken up.
-There are currently 32 Court Halls and 38 Chambers located in the High Court main building and Annexe buildings.
-The present building for which the foundation stone is being laid by the Honourable Chief Justice will have eight Court Halls and eight Chamber for the Judges.
-Some of the Court Halls located in the Verandahs and in the office rooms will be restored to their original position.
+To provide additional accommodation for judges, staff, advocates and law officers, the third building was proposed and the work was completed in 1976.
+The law officers strength was increased from 8 to 18 by 1980 and the institution of cases had gone up to 55,593 cases.
+In 1979 a plan was drawn for the four-storey annexe building and due to lack of funds that could not be taken up.
+There are currently 32 court halls and 38 chambers located in the High Court main building and annexe buildings.
+The present building for which the foundation stone is being laid by the Chief Justice will have eight court halls and eight chambers for the judges.
+Some of the court halls located in the verandahs and in the office rooms will be restored to their original position.
 The institution of cases had risen from 20,078 from 1958 to 1982, 123 including miscellaneous cases in 1985.
-Now the pendency of cases in High Court as on 24 July 1987 are 84,855 (i.e., 66,276 main cases + 18,579 miscellaneous cases).
-The Government of India is contemplating to raise the strength of the Judges of this High Court to 36 and in such case, more funds have to be released for the construction of Annexe buildings.
-After the completion of this building, the main building and Annexes buildings can locate 32 Court Halls and 38 Chambers.
+The pending cases in the High Court as on 24 July 1987 was 84,855 (i.e., 66,276 main cases + 18,579 miscellaneous cases).
+After the completion of this building, the main building and annexes buildings can locate 32 court halls and 38 chambers.